NavaneethNivol/profile_project/README.md

 # profile_project
-It is a online Public Profile sharing website build using Django Rest APIs
+It is an online Public Profile Sharing website build Using Django REST APIs